-As of December 31, 2021, the REIT owned a 100% interest in a portfolio of 61 MHCs with 10,861 lots, and two RV resort communities with 467 sites, located in seven contiguous states: (i) Arkansas; (ii) Illinois; (iii) Indiana; (iv) Kentucky; (v) Missouri; (vi) Ohio; and (vii) Tennessee.
+As of December 31, 2022 the REIT owned a 100% interest in a portfolio of 67 MHCs with 12,131 lots, and two RV resort communities with 470 sites, located in seven contiguous states: (i) Arkansas; (ii) Illinois; (iii) Indiana; (iv) Kentucky; (v) Missouri; (vi) Ohio; and (vii) Tennessee.
 These MHCs and RV resort communities are strategically concentrated in key markets where management has comprehensive knowledge and experience, including the REIT's largest markets of Louisville, Cincinnati and Evansville.

-As of December 31, 2021, the REIT also owned a fleet of approximately 1,100 manufactured homes for lease to residents.
-The growth in the rental home fleet is a direct result of property acquisitions and the REIT plans to continue its strategy of shrinking the rental fleet as the market allows.
+As of December 31, 2022, the REIT also owned a fleet of approximately 1,200 manufactured homes for lease to residents.